 Some of these qualifications are available to study online or part-time.

 You may be able to get help to pay for childcare, travel and other costs.

 - gain skills that employers value

 - earn a good wage

-You can access one of the free level 3 qualifications if you are aged 19 or over and want to achieve your first level 3 qualification, which is equivalent to an advanced technical certificate or diploma, or A levels.
+You can access one of the free level 3 qualifications if you are aged 19 or over and do not already have a level 3 qualification (equivalent to an advanced technical certificate or diploma, or A levels) or higher.

-If you’re 19 to 23 years old you can also access additional qualifications for free.
+If you’re 19 to 23 years old, you could also access additional qualifications for free.
 If you’re in this age group, contact your local college or the National Careers Service for further information.

 - accounting and finance

 - teaching and lecturing

 - transportation operations and maintenance